Brand safety is a sneaky little thing.

 Erin of The Almond Eater couldn’t figure out why the RPM for her amazing skinny margarita recipe was so low — it didn’t even have alcohol in it!

-After working with our team to research what was going on behind the scenes, we found two phrases in the post — “tried a LOT of different types of margaritas” and “not hungover” — that we suspected were causing advertisers to spend less due to perceived references of overindulgence.
-Remember: brand safety tools aren’t good at understanding context!
+Our team helped her identify two phrases in the post — “tried a LOT of different types of margaritas” and “not hungover,” We suspected advertisers were spending less due to perceived references of overindulgence!

 Resolution and impact: